Traditionally Modern Food

 • I added around 3 cups of water

-• Add 2 tbsp of sesame oil in a pan, and when the oil is hot add the ingredients under ‘to temper’ and let them splutter.
+• Add 2 tablespoon of sesame oil in a pan, and when the oil is hot add the ingredients under 'to temper' and let them splutter.
 Add the tamarind extract and allow it to boil

 P1040963